wangziqi2013/wangziqi2013.github.io/_posts/2020-05-28-scavenger.markdown

 has "valid" bit clear, then it has not been used by another list, and there is no list on the current slot.
 For a write operation, the cache controller sets both "valid" and "head" bit, and fills in data and tag.
 For reads this signals a miss.
 In the second case, both "valid" and "head" bits are set.
 This implies that there is a conflict chain in the current slot.
-The write operation needs to find another tag (either by deallocating or finding an empty tag) and link it after the current head element.
+The write operation needs to find another tag (either by deallocating or finding an empty tag.
+In practice, when this happens, we must have already deallocated the root element in the min-heap) and link it after the current head element.
 For reads, this signals a hit if any of the address tags match while walking the list.
 In the last case, the "valid" bit is on, but "head" bit is off.
 This is a more complicated case, since this implies that the current element is in-use by another list whose hash value does not equal the current slot's index.